Adobe World Headquarters

 The Adobe World Headquarters is the corporate headquarters of Adobe Systems, located in San Jose, California.

 Towers

-The complex consists of three towers: West, East and Almaden.
+The complex consists of four towers: West, East, Almaden, and Founders Tower.
 The 18-story, 78.9 m West Tower, first built in 1996, was the sixth tallest in the city of San Jose, and has 391000 sqft of office space.
 The 16-story, 71.9 m East Tower has 325000 sqft of office space, and was constructed next to the West Tower in 1998.
-In 2003, 17-story 72 m Almaden Tower was completed adding 1250000 sqft.
+In 2003, 17-story 72 m Almaden Tower was completed adding 273000 sqft.
+In 2023, The 18-story Founders Tower was completed, adding 1250000 sqft.
 The buildings are situated atop of a 938473 sqft enclosed parking garage.
 Both the West and East towers house Adobe's Research and Development and Sales and Marketing departments, while the Almaden Tower houses administration and staff.

+The Founders Tower was completed after Adobe changed the typeface on its logo in 2017, but features the pre-2017 logo for consistency with the three other towers.

 Design

 The buildings are known for their green design.
 The West Tower is listed as an Energy Star labeled building by the U.S. Environmental Protection Agency.
 In 2006, all three towers were awarded Leadership in Energy and Environmental Design (LEED) Platinum certification by the United States Green Building Council for environmental sustainability.